zhouzhuojie/hast/README.md

 Hast
 =========
 Hast is a WYSIWYG markdown flavor presentation tool made for everyone!
 We love markdown, did I mention it?
 It uses github style markdown.
 It quickly does the real time broadcasting and hot pushing changes.
-Hast uses Meteor, DeckJS, aceEditor, etc. Now, it supports Meteor 0.8.0.
+Hast uses Meteor, DeckJS, aceEditor, etc.

 Website: [Hast.me](http://hast.me)